 Peter is founder and director of the award-winning vocal octet Cries of London, with whom he has appeared at festivals and major concert halls across the UK.

 His music has been commissioned and performed by artists as diverse as Angela Hewitt, the Choir of St Paul's Cathedral, Dame Shirley Bassey, opera companies and choral societies; his Handel-inspired opera Pale Shadows was made into a feature film in 2013.
 Recent performances have included a cello quintet for the professorial staff of Pro Corda (Alexander Baillie, Joely Koos etc.), a jazz setting of Psalm 67 for the Choir of Holy Trinity, Sloane Square, and a setting for soloists, chorus and orchestra of the Song of Songs.
 A commercial recording of his music, based around settings of Spenser's Amoretti, is due for release later this year.

-Peter made his BBC Radio 3 debut at 21, playing Rachmaninov's third piano concerto; he has won several competitions for solo and collaborative piano - including the Kathleen Ferrier Award - and was among the last four competitors in the 2015 St Albans International Organ Improvisation Competition, and in 2017 he reached the finals.
+Peter made his BBC Radio 3 debut at 21, playing Rachmaninov's third piano concerto.
+He has appeared in organ recitals and broadcasts as soloist and accompanist; future performances include Nielsen's epic Commotio.
+He has won several competitions for solo and collaborative piano, including the Kathleen Ferrier Award.
+In 2015, Peter was among the last four competitors in the St Albans International Organ Improvisation Competition, and in 2017 he reached the finals.
 Peter is organist of Holy Trinity, Sloane Square, as well as accompanist for Sir John Eliot Gardiner and the Monteverdi Choir.
-Peter has appeared in organ recitals and broadcasts as both soloist and accompanist; future performances include Nielsen's epic Commotio.